YourWisemaker/mlakumulutravel/README.md

    - COMPLETED: Payment has been fully processed
    - FAILED: Payment processing failed
    - REFUNDED: Payment has been refunded

+   Each transaction has a unique reference number generated using UUID.

 4. **Payment Methods**:
    - CREDIT_CARD: Credit card payment